 Experiencing pain or burning sensation during intercourse or urination is a sign of an infection.
 Inflammation and itching are warning signs of an infection and you should see your doctor right away.

 If you notice blood in the vaginal discharge; if it has a cottage cheese-like appearance; if it smells fishy or is greenish or yellowish in colour, it is a sign that something is wrong.
 You should consult a doctor right away.

 Good hygiene may prevent the occurrence of foul-smelling vaginal discharge.
 Here are some tips that you can follow to prevent smelly discharge:

-- Wipe from front to back: Always wipe from the vagina toward the anus to lower the chances of spreading fecal bacteria to your vagina.
+- Wipe from front to back: Always wipe from the vagina toward the anus to lower the chances of spreading faecal bacteria to your vagina.